-The Internal Control Committee met five times during the fiscal year ended March 31, 2020, and reported the details of these meetings to the Board of Directors.
+The Internal Control Committee met five times during the fiscal year ended March 31, 2021, and reported the details of these meetings to the Board of Directors.

-With a view to further disseminating and sharing important information including those concerning the establishment and revision of rules and guidelines of the Sojitz Group and precautions, Sojitz issued the "Internal Control Bulletin," a summary of key information, and began its regular distribution to all Group companies in Japan and overseas.
+With a view to further disseminating and sharing important information including those concerning the establishment and revision of rules and guidelines of the Sojitz Group and precautions, Sojitz continued its regular distribution of the "Internal Control Bulletin," a summary of key information, to all Group companies in Japan and overseas.

-Compliance
+• Compliance